tokenized/docs/protocol-actions.md

 <a name="action-freeze"></a>
 #### Freeze

+The contract responding to an Order action to freeze assets.
 To be used to comply with contractual/legal/issuer requirements.
 The target public address(es) will be marked as frozen.
 However the Freeze action publishes this fact to the public blockchain for transparency.
-The Contract will not respond to any actions requested by the frozen address.
+The contract will not respond to any actions requested by the frozen address.

 <table>
     <tr>